100 Essential Cleaning Hacks for Your Home

 Vacuum the Right Way

 Rapinchuk recommends first vacuuming a room horizontally and then vertically to get all of the trapped dirt.
 Most cleaning experts agree that vacuuming slowly is also important to ensure that vacuum picks up all the dirt particles.
 Need an extra-long extension for your vacuum?
-Then check out a solution that will have you facepalming because you didn't think of it sooner.
+Then check out a cleaning hack that will have you facepalming because you didn’t think of it sooner.

 Everyone has a different idea of what “clean” actually means.
 Some think a sparkling floor is clean, while others are happy with just doing a load of laundry.
 Beth McGee, author of Get Your House Clean Now: The Home Cleaning Method Anyone Can Master, suggests asking yourself questions like, how much stuff do I have and what type of home do I have to determine what clean and organized really means to you.

 Ignore the off-putting name but Swedish Death Cleaning can change your life.